HIPAA Compliance in the Cloud

 HIPAA, the HITECH Act, and the final Omnibus rule together impose strict requirements on Covered Entities regarding how they store and transmit electronic protected health information (ePHI).
 Files.com comes with a number of features and settings that can assist with these compliance efforts, including granular user permissions, audit logs, and data encryption.

-There is no offical HIPAA certification for a CSP like Files.com.
+There is no official HIPAA certification for a CSP like Files.com.
 However, Files.com provides superb security capabilities.
 Additionally, we regularly monitor for updated requirements and best practices.

 Penalties for failing to comply with HIPAA and/or HITECH can be extremely costly.
 In 2018 alone, companies paid over $28 million in fines for violating HIPAA rules, including several multi-million dollar settlements.